Winter War: Moscow Peace Treaty

 The Moscow Peace Treaty was signed in Moscow on 12 March 1940.
 A cease-fire took effect the next day at noon Leningrad time, 11 a.m.
 Helsinki time.
 With it, Finland ceded the Karelian Isthmus and most of Ladoga Karelia.
 The area included Viipuri (Finland's second-largest city [Population Register] or fourth-largest city [Church and Civil Register], depending on the census data), much of Finland's industrialised territory, and significant land still held by Finland's military – all in all, nine per cent of Finnish territory.
 The ceded territory included 13 per cent of Finland's economic assets.
+The news about the treaty was so significant at the time that even one of Finland's most devastating train accidents in Turenki that day remained unreported.

 12 per cent of Finland's population, 422,000 to 450,000 Karelians, were evacuated and lost their homes.
 Finland also ceded a part of the region of Salla, the Rybachy Peninsula in the Barents Sea, and four islands in the Gulf of Finland.
 The Hanko peninsula was leased to the Soviet Union as a military base for 30 years.
 The region of Petsamo, captured by the Red Army during the war, was returned to Finland according to the treaty.

 Finnish concessions and territorial losses exceeded Soviet pre-war demands.
 Before the war, the Soviet Union demanded for the frontier with Finland on the Karelian Isthmus to be moved westward to a point 30 km east of Viipuri to the line between Koivisto and Lipola; for existing fortifications on the Karelian Isthmus to be demolished and for the islands of Suursaari, Tytärsaari, and Koivisto in the Gulf of Finland and Rybachy Peninsula to be ceded.
 In exchange, the Soviet Union proposed to cede Repola and Porajärvi from Eastern Karelia, an area twice as large as the territories that were originally demanded from the Finns.